sumarouno/tensorflow-on-raspberry-pi/README.md

 ## Donate

 If you find the binaries and instructions in this repository useful, [please consider donating to help keep this repository maintained](https://pledgie.com/campaigns/33260).
-It takes hours of work for each new version of TensorFlow, as well as responding to issues and pull requests.
+It takes hours of work to compile each new version of TensorFlow, in addition to time spent responding to issues and pull requests.

 ## Intro